header logo

 Can you transfer media that has been damaged?

 No, we do not have equipment that can circumvent damage.
-There are two professional businesses you could try instead: Kerry’s Warwick Photo (# 401-732-0208) or Retromedia in Smithfield (# 401-349-4640).
+You can try professional businesses like Kerry's Warwick Photo (link opens in a new tab) or Everpresent (link opens in a new tab).

 Can you transfer media that has a copyright on it?

 No, the library cannot make a copy of any media, such as feature films or TV shows, that have a copyright placed on them.
-Please see our Media Preservation Policy for more information.
+Please see our Media Preservation Policy (link opens in a new tab) for more information.

 More questions?
 Contact Katherine by phone at 401-943-9080 x3 or by email at kboden@cranstonlibrary.org